CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

 ### Task 1: Create an Azure AI Foundry project

+In this task, you will create a new project in Azure AI Foundry, configure its settings, and deploy the gpt-4.1 model to enable agent development in the playground.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.

 1. Click on **Sign in**.